AnarAbbasov/expenses/README.md

 MySQL database integration
 Stored procedures for efficient data management
 #Installation
-To compile the project, run:
+To compile the project,
->make
+ run: >make
 To start the program, run:

->make run
+ run: >make run

 Dependencies: